CZhouLab/LncFusion/README.md

 **Note:**

 -	LncFusion can accept the FASTQ files uncompressed (.fastq) or compressed by gzip (.fastq.gz) as input files.
--	LncFusion is recommended to be run on a computing cluster due to the high memory demands of STAR-Fusion, Arriba, and STAR-SEQR (all of which use STAR for alignment).
+-	LncFusion is recommended to be run on a computing cluster due to the high memory demands of STAR-Fusion, Arriba, and STAR-SEQR.
 In the LSF job script, #BSUB -n 20 specifies 20 CPU cores, and #BSUB -R rusage\[mem=20G\] requests 20 GB of memory per core.

 **Usage**